-The versatile Vaude Hogan SUL 1-2P netted ‘Best Buy’ in Chris Townsend’s review of the best solo tents for 2022.
+The versatile Vaude Hogan SUL 1-2P netted ‘Best Buy’ in Chris Townsend’s review of the best one-person tents.
 Here’s why…

 The porch is just roomy enough for safe cooking.
 A pack can be stored here or in the tent if it’s being used solo.
 Half or all the porch door can be opened for good views and easy access.
 If the tent is pitched with the rear into the wind, recommended for the best wind resistance, then the porch door can usually be left half-open without rain entering the tent.